 Your doctor will ask about your symptoms and medical history and perform a physical exam.
 Your doctor may order a blood and/or urine test and take images of your bodily structures with:

 Ten to 40% of patients with PKD also have an aneurysm in the brain.
 An aneurysm is a weakness in the wall of a blood vessel.
 If you are diagnosed with PKD and have a family history of a brain aneurysm, your doctor may advise an arteriogram to detect the presence of an aneurysm.

 Most treatments for PKD treat your symptoms or prevent complications.
 Some of these treatment options may include:

 - Antibiotics in the event of a urinary tract infection

 - Adhere to a low-protein, low-salt diet

 Surgery can drain the cysts to relieve pain or remove blockage, infection or bleeding.
-If your pain if severe, your doctor may need to remove one or both kidneys.
-This procedure is called nephrectomy.
+If your pain is severe, your doctor may need to remove one or both kidneys.
+This procedure is called a nephrectomy.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.